killthekitten/kirshatrov-com/_posts/2019-07-06-experimenting-with-criu-and-slow-boot.md

 All CRIU magic is based on Linux kernel features, so Docker for Mac is not an option.
 I would have to setup a Linux VM with all the dependencies.

-One option would be to spin an instance on AWS or GCP, but I've already had VMWave on my Mac, and I wanted to save some terminal latency (my ISP in France was not great!).
+One option would be to spin an instance on AWS or GCP, but I've already had VMWare on my Mac, and I wanted to save some terminal latency (my ISP in France was not great!).
 I went with a Linux Alpine VM in VMWare since I've heard that Alpine is a good lightweight distributive.
 It wasn't too hard to install CRIU and Docker on it with `apk`.
 However, as I tried to verify the setup with `criu check` I found that for some reason the Linux kernel that comes with Alpine doesn't have all the features needed for CRIU.

 I wasn't looking forward building my own kernel, so I went ahead with Ubuntu Server 18.04 LTS which would hopefully come with a full-feature kernel.